 This course focuses on the understanding of cinema through the practical application of pre-production and post-production techniques.
 Students learn the art of telling a story on screen by taking on the roles of the major positions in a film production, including producer, director, actor, cinematographer and editor.
 This course is taught at the Wright Center in Mount Vernon.
 This counts toward the production course requirement for the major.
 Prerequisite: DRAM 111 or FILM 111.
 Generally offered every year.

 This course is designed primarily for students majoring in film, though it is not limited to senior majors.
 It is also open to non-majors with a significant interest in film directing who have taken many film courses offered in the department.
 Students make a series of very short films and develop a film project of approximately 10–15 minutes in length.
 This process involves a deeper understanding of writing, budgeting, producing, cinematography and editing of short films through class exercises.
 This course will be taught at the Wright Center in Mount Vernon.
 This counts toward the production course requirement for the major.
-Prerequisite: FILM 261 or permission of instructor.
+Prerequisite: FILM 261.
 Generally offered every year.

 This seminar is for senior majors in film.
 Through this course, senior majors prepare for the completion of their Senior Capstone.
 Students present their project proposals, develop these projects through collaboration with peers, critique one another's work and utilize feedback to improve their individual projects.
 Students are expected to provide project schedules and weekly status updates and to meet regular guideposts for project completion.
 This course culminates in public presentations of the senior projects and oral examinations by faculty in the department.
 One semester of this course is required for the major, but it may be taken twice for credit.